meeb/django-distill/README.md

 `django-distill` iterates over URLs in your Django project using easy-to-write iterable functions to yield the parameters for whatever pages you want to save as static HTML.
-These static files can be automatically uploaded to a bucket-style remote container such as Amazon S3, Googe Cloud Files, Microsoft Azure Storage, or written to a local directory as a fully working local static version of your project.
+These static files can be automatically uploaded to a bucket-style remote container such as Amazon S3, Google Cloud Files, Microsoft Azure Storage, or written to a local directory as a fully working local static version of your project.
 The site generation, or distillation process, can be easily integrated into CI/CD workflows to auto-deploy static sites on commit.